Crypto69/bip39output/Readme.md

 ## link to 3-D printable washer stamp jig
 https://www.thingiverse.com/thing:4590734

-The following list of wallets support bip39 seed phrases.There are a lot more just do your own research.
+##If you use any of the following wallets then they support bip39 seed phrases.There are a lot more just do your own research.

 ## Hardware Wallets	Website
 Ledger	https://www.ledger.com/
 Trezor	https://trezor.io/